 “How often do you want to practice?”
 (E.g. I want to practice asana two hours a day!)

 “How often can you practice?”
 (E.g. I can commit to one hour per day.)

 Traditionally-taught Ashtangis are encouraged to practice six days a week and take one day off to rest.
 Practicing full primary or intermediate series can take 90 to 120 minutes.
 Some people I know practice for an hour or less.
 Some days I practice for five minutes.
 It all counts as practice.

-This is important: “dedication” does not equate the amount of time you have for practice.
+This is important: “dedication” does not equate to the amount of time you have for practice.
 I know some very dedicated yogis who practice every day for 10 minutes, others who have a 100-minute six-days-per-week practice, and friends who practice 30 minutes a day.
 All of it counts as dedicated practice.
 The can/want push-pull of life is dynamic and ever-changing, so if you want to practice more (or less), trust that time will come.
 Like investments that compound interest, don’t forget the small changes over time really add up.

 Right now, I practice four-to-five days per week.
 I take two days off to rest.
 Sometimes on the sixth day, I’ll practice kundalini or yin to mix things up.
 This is what works for my life right now.
 The litmus test is: can you still practice without compromising your body, mind, and other responsibilities like working, cooking, cleaning, running, being a family member and friend and employee?
 If yes, great work and keep going.
 If your yoga disrupts other responsibilities, take a deep breath and ask yourself: “Why am I pushing so hard?”